kubeflow/website/content/docs/guides/gcp-e2e.md

 ## Setup

 ### Download the project files

-TODO(sarahmaddox): Update this section when the updated sample is in the Kubeflow repo.

-TODO(sarahmaddox): Also change all mentions of directory "kubeflow-introduction" to "kubeflow-gcp" or something similar, depending on repo name.

-TODO(sarahmaddox): Add distributed training to the MNIST model (Python code and YAML files).

 To simplify this tutorial, you can use a set of prepared files that include a TensorFlow application for training your model, a web UI to send prediction